flairNLP/flair/resources/docs/embeddings/TRANSFORMER_EMBEDDINGS.md

 torch.Size([9984])
 ```

-I.e. the size of the embedding increases the mode layers we use.
+I.e. the size of the embedding increases the mode layers we use (but ONLY if layer_mean is set to False, otherwise the length is always the same).

 ### Pooling operation